Ingram Rebounds Quickly from Knee Injury

 “It was my first injury, so I didn’t know how long I’d be sitting out or what the diagnosis was,” Ingram said.
 “When I found out [what the injury was], I was happy because it could have been a lot worse.”

-Spectators feared Ingram had torn his ACL, but later the Loyola athletics department reported that Ingram only sustained a sprained MCL.
-Ingram was originally expected to be out four to six weeks, but he recovered from the injury quicker than than the team thought, and two weeks later, he was back on the court in the starting lineup against the University of Illinois – Chicago (UIC) on Dec.
+Spectators feared Ingram had torn his ACL, but Loyola’s Athletic Department reported two days later that Ingram only sustained a sprained MCL.
+Doctors originally expected Ingram to be out four to six weeks, but he recovered from the injury quicker and was back on the court in the starting lineup against the University of Illinois – Chicago (UIC) on Dec.
 17.

 Head coach Porter Moser said Ingram had been cleared by multiple doctors, and he had practiced before the UIC game.